Homestead Survival: How To Master Plan Your Own Safe Haven

 How can you move from the bare minimum to something better?

-• Maybe for you, it’s an upgraded shelter?
-Maybe you get that cabin built or buy a larger RV.
+• Maybe you need an upgraded shelter.
+You could get that cabin built or buy a larger RV.

-• Perhaps you can afford to buy a solar oven and start practicing a few meals.
+• Perhaps you can afford a solar oven and start practicing a few meals.

-• Maybe you find a solar panel or two on Craigslist for cheap.
+• Maybe you can find a solar panel or two on Craigslist for cheap.

 What about practicing setting up a basic perimeter alarm system in your current backyard?